alenpragma/docs-mind/docs/tokenomics/overview.md

 ## Ecosystem DAO fund - `29%`

-  The Ecosystem DAO Fund is a community-governed incentive program designed to accelerate the development of the Dogechain ecosystem.
-The Ecosystem DAO Fund will be used to support the applications, companies, and proposals that drive the expansion of the Dogechain ecosystem.
+  The Ecosystem DAO Fund is a community-governed incentive program designed to accelerate the development of the Mind-chainecosystem.
+The Ecosystem DAO Fund will be used to support the applications, companies, and proposals that drive the expansion of the Mind-chainecosystem.

-  Dogechain’s community governance will be launched in *Q4, 2022* with `29%` of $DC total supply as the ecosystem DAO fund. `$veDC` will be launched as Dogechain’s governance token which can be obtained by locking $DC for extended periods of time. `$veDC` holders can vote on governance proposals and decide on how to spend the `29%` Ecosystem DAO Fund for a more prosperous Dogechain ecosystem.
+  Mind-chain’s community governance will be launched in *Q4, 2022* with `29%` of $DC total supply as the ecosystem DAO fund. `$veDC` will be launched as Mind-chain’s governance token which can be obtained by locking $DC for extended periods of time. `$veDC` holders can vote on governance proposals and decide on how to spend the `29%` Ecosystem DAO Fund for a more prosperous Mind-chainecosystem.

 ## Network Operations - `15%` [Dynamic Vesting]